 Here is how I handle some of the above issues:

-Appraisals below contract price: we have a local appraisal panel run by a reputable Appraisal Management Company, that is staffed with local, knowledgeable, long time appraisers.
-We have very few appraisal problems, and for the very occasional lowball appraisal that comes in, it usually means the buyer overpaid, and we are doing them a favor in showing them a lower appraisal.
+We have a local appraisal panel run by a reputable Appraisal Management Company.
+It is staffed with local, knowledgeable, long time appraisers.
+We have very few appraisal problems.
+And for the very occasional lowball appraisal that comes in, it usually means the buyer overpaid.
+We are doing them a favor in showing them a lower appraisal.

-Local loan officers to refuse to give loan status reports: we regularly push email status to all parties at each step of the loan process, and we use a nifty online loan status reporting tool.
+We regularly push email status to all parties at each step of the loan process.
+And we use a nifty online loan status reporting tool.
 See more on that here.

 1/8% of 1%, it is the smallest fraction that the industry prices its product in.

 1/8% of 1%, it is ONLY approximately $8 per $100,000.

 1/8% of 1% is about 3% of the total cost of a 4% interest rate.